 Identifying a highly promising prospect is only half the battle for talent acquisition managers; attracting and then securing them as a new hire requires a different set of relationship management skills.
 We’ve spoken of the importance of talent recruiters planning for and targeting business growth, but they also need to think of the other side of the table and show prospective employees the opportunity for their career growth at the company.

 And that’s not all; it’s also crucial that TA teams think internally as well as externally.
-The best TA specialist will follow through on the promises made in the courting phase and pay close attention to the needs of these new hires (and indeed all employees of the company), devising training and development plans and wellness initiatives that both attract and retain.
+The best TA specialist will follow through on the promises made in the courting phase and pay close attention to the needs of these new hires (and indeed the full gamut of employee retention), devising training and development plans and wellness initiatives that both attract and retain.